-Prior to the parade is Playtime on the Common, a vibrant array of family entertainment including crafts, face painters, and a magician.
-Climb and jump with the Knucklebones crew.
-All families are welcome to decorate their wagons or strollers, bring a picnic, and enjoy springtime on the Common.
+Prior to the parade will be Playtime on the Common, a vibrant array of family entertainment including crafts, face painters, a magician, circus games, and more.
+All families are welcome to decorate their wagons or strollers, bring a picnic, and enjoy springtime in Boston’s most beloved parks.

 Photo Courtesy of Friends of the Public Garden